jannikmi/life-compendion/README.md

 ## Problem Solving Strategies

 - top down: If a problem is too big to tackle, break it down recursively until the sub-problems become manageable.
 Make sure to stop early to avoid getting lost in the details.
 - bottom up: When things are too complex (too many parts and interactions cloud a solution), start from scratch and one by one add only the most essential parts until progress is possible.
 Continue of if becomes obvious that parts are missing.
-This avoids setting the scope to include unneccesary
+This avoids setting the scope too broad to include unnecessary parts.
-- don't reinvent the wheel: search for existing solutions and use them as inspiration or baseline, reuse.
+- don't reinvent the wheel: search for existing solutions and use them as inspiration or baseline, reuse. event if the existing solutions are no full match, they might be good enough point to start from.

 ## Mental Models